IvanMiao/Xml2Dtd-webapp/README.md

 ## Usage
 - Input your XML in the designated text area.
-- Currently, only normal conversion mode is available.
+- Select a conversion mode (Normal or Strict).
 - Click the convert button to generate the corresponding DTD content
 - Copy or download the generated DTD as needed.

-## Upcoming Features
-- Strict conversion mode
-- Debugging functionality to validate XML against generated DTD
+- - Use the Debug button to validate your XML against the generated DTD and identify any issues.

+## Conversion Modes
+- **Normal Mode**: Creates a more flexible DTD that allows for variations in element structure.
+- **Strict Mode**: Creates a precise DTD that enforces element ordering and cardinality based on the input XML.

+## Debug Functionality
+**Under Dev**

 ## License
 This project is licensed under the MIT License.